Hadoop-bigdata/Hadoop/Hadoop-Installation.md

 	Reference: https://github.com/kiwenlau/hadoop-cluster-docker

-	In project, we will use his Hadoop image to do Project.
+	In project, we will build our Hadoop Environment based on his Hadoop image.

 * 2.2 Create clone storage